fubralimited/CentOS-KVM-Image-Tools/README.md

 # CentOS KVM Image Tools

 Some simple tools, instructions and images to assist with creating CentOS KVM virtual machines.
 The following guide assumes you have virtualisation tools such as virt-install and libguestfs tools such as virt-sparsify installed.
+If you don't, then install them with...

+    yum install libguestfs-tools

+Or the equivalent command for your distribution of choice.

 ## Testing virt-install